slarmoo/.github/profile/essentials/codePen/codepen.md

 In addition to using CodePen to complete assignments, it is a great place to find coding examples.
 Browsing CodePen will expose you to new ideas from their large community of contributors.
 You might consider making a daily habit of finding and reviewing a pen.
 If you find a really interesting pen then share it with others on Discord.

-## ☑ Assignment
+## Experiment

 Create your CodePen account.
 Find an interesting pen that someone else has created.
 Fork the pen and make a minor change.
 Save the pen.
-Submit your CodePen URL, along with a description of what you changed, to the Canvas assignment.